postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ### Asserting a response value against a variable

-You can check if a response property has the same value as a variable (in this case an environment variable):
+Check if a response property has the same value as a variable (in this case an environment variable):

 ```js
 pm.test("Response property matches environment variable", function () {